tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `line.deliverySchedule`: the requested planned delivery schedule.
 Provide at least one or multiple delivery schedule lines.
 - `deliverySchedule.position`: the position in the delivery schedule.
 Not to be confused with the `line.position`
 - `deliverySchedule.date`: the requested delivery date of this delivery schedule position.
-Date has ISO 8601 date `yyyy-MM-dd` format
+Date has ISO 8601 date `yyyy-MM-dd` format.
+See also [Standards](../../api/standards.md).
 - `deliverySchedule.quantity`: the requested quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.

 {% hint style="danger" %}